-If you apply for a role via our Websites or via a third-party’s website, we will hold your data for up to a month – during which time we will make reasonable endeavours to contact you.
+If you apply for a role via our Websites or via a third-party’s website, we will hold your data for up to two months – during which time we will make reasonable endeavours to contact you.
 If we make contact and mutually agree that we will retain your details for that role and/or any subsequent future roles, the two-year policy will apply as above.

 If we do not manage to make contact, or if we mutually agree not to continue holding your data, we will delete it within a month.

-If you exercise your right to erasure, we will retain all information we are legal obligated to do so (such as employment contract data or financial payment), for the period that is set out by that legal obligation.
+If you exercise your right to erasure under the UK GDPR, we will retain all information we are legally obligated to do so (such as employment contract data or financial payment), for the period that is set out by that legal obligation.
 We may also keep your name and the bare minimum of contact details so that we do not contact you or re-enter your details inadvertently in the future.
 Where technology allows, any data that we retain following an erasure request, will be anonymised.